gallingern/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | 0.1%					| Priority road									|
 | 0.1%					| Speed limit (80km/h)							|
 | 0.0%					| Roundabout mandatory							|

+Model is 90% certain, but wrong and the correct sign isn't in the top 5, not great.

 Image 5: Pedestrians 20%